pplantinga/themage-drupal/README.txt

 1. Move the 'themage' folder to your sites/all/themes directory.
 2. Enable the theme by going to admin/appearance and clicking 'Enable'
 3. To use this theme, click on 'Set default'
+4. If you want to keep the default background you'll need to enable SVG's (Usually done in .htaccess with "AddType image/svg+xml svg")

 MAINTAINER
 ----------